Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Problem Statement

 \begin{assumption} \ \begin{enumerate} \item The simulation output $X_{i,j}$ follows a normal distribution with unknown mean $\mu_{i,j}$ and unknown variance $\sigma_{i,j}^2$. \item The simulation output $\{X_{i,j}^{(\ell)}\}$ are independent for all $i,j$ and $\ell$. \end{enumerate} \end{assumption}

-Assumption \ref{assump:output}.1 models the simulation error as Gaussian noise with both mean and variance being unknown.
-It is common in the R\&S literature to assume Gaussian randomness with known variance (see, for example, \cite{chen2000simulation}, \cite{chen2019complete}), but we develop the procedures and analysis in the more general setting of unknown variance.
+Assumption \ref{assump:output}.1 models the simulation error as Gaussian noise, which is common in the R\&S literature as one can use batched simulation output.
 Assumption \ref{assump:output}.2 can be guaranteed since now we simulate on fixed distribution.